codebytes/dotnet-configuration-in-depth/21-azure-app-configuration/README.md

 ## Key Points

+- RBAC + `DefaultAzureCredential` removes the need for connection strings; only the endpoint is required.
-- `AddAzureAppConfiguration` with sentinel key refresh pattern.
+- `AddAzureAppConfiguration` registers the sentinel-driven refresh for `TestApp:Settings`.
-- `UseAzureAppConfiguration()` middleware for request pipeline integration.
+- `UseAzureAppConfiguration()` middleware ensures each request uses the latest configuration snapshot.
-- Binds `Settings` POCO from `TestApp:Settings`.
+- `TestApp:Settings` binds to the `Settings` POCO used throughout the MVC app.